 Join the NoMADS Tribe!

-Team Cooke wants to visit your school or childcare site either in person or virtually to share information about our mission!
-Presentations will include age-tailored, interactive activities to enhance understanding of core concepts, and will align with Common Core Standards & Next Generation Science Standards.
+Team Cooke wants to visit your school or childcare site in person or virtually to share information about our mission!
+Presentations include age-tailored, interactive activities to enhance understanding of core concepts, and align with Common Core Standards & Next Generation Science Standards.

-If you think you may be interested in having Team Cooke visit your classroom, school, childcare facility, or organization in the 2021-2022 school year, please fill out the survey by clicking the button to receive more information.
-You will be contacted by Team Cooke after filling out the form starting in early October to schedule a visit!
+If you are interested in having Team Cooke visit your classroom, school, childcare facility, or organization in the 2021-2022 school year, please email us at NoMADS.TeamCooke@unh.edu!

-Every school, childcare facility, STEM center, museum, library etc. in New Hampshire is eligible for completely free visits from Team Cooke.
-Our mission is to reach as many K-12 students in New Hampshire as possible!
+Every school, childcare facility, STEM center, museum, library, parent/guardian etc. in New Hampshire is eligible for completely free programs with Team Cooke.
+Our mission is to reach as many K-12 students in the New Hampshire area as possible!

 NoMADS Tribes School & Childcare Facility Visits